onesentforth/discipleschool/themes/after-dark/docs/content/module/toxic-swamp.md

   </script>
 {{< /hackcss-card >}}

-Unless you specify a custom proxy you will begin mining in [The Fire Swamp](#the-fire-swamp).
-Use `Advanced Settings` to set a custom proxy or come back later once you've survived the three terrors which lie ahead.
+Unless configuring `Advanced Settings` no other set-up is required.

+# Earning Rewards

+Using [The Fire Swamp](#the-fire-swamp) with a configured payout address, you may view your hash metrics and payout information from the {{< external href="https://moneroocean.stream/?dark#/dashboard" text="MoneroOcean Dashboard" />}}:

+{{< figure alt="MoneroOcean Dashboard screenshots"
+  src="/images/screenshots/monero-ocean-dashboard-fs8.png"
+  caption="Monero Ocean Dashboard showing Toxic Swamp mining activity."
+>}}

+See the MoneroOcean {{< external href="https://moneroocean.stream/?dark#/help/faq" text="FAQ" />}} for more details.

-## The Fire Swamp
+# The Fire Swamp

-After Dark provides a proxy called The Fire Swamp using {{< external href="https://moneroocean.stream/?dark" text="MoneroOcean" />}} to help you get started and as a fallback when custom proxies fail to connect.
+After Dark provides upgrade incentives The Fire Swamp using {{< external href="https://moneroocean.stream/?dark" text="MoneroOcean" />}} to help you get started and as a fallback when custom proxies fail to connect.

 The proxy servers are located at `fs*.habd.as:80` and will be used by default until you [Create Your Own Proxy](#create-your-own-proxy) or fall more than two major versions behind.

-{{< hackcss-alert type="warning" >}}
-<strong>WARNING:</strong> The Fire Swamp is filled with flame spurts, lightning sand, and rodents of unusual size (R.O.U.S.) so do use extreme caution, hmm?
-{{< /hackcss-alert >}}

 To maximize your rewards while using the Fire Swamp proxy you must try to keep your After Dark version up-to-date as illustrated here: